BraedonHaensel/barkbase/README.md

 4. Run the backend:

-    1. Navigate into the `frontend` directory at the root of the repository
+    1. Navigate into the `backend` directory at the root of the repository

     2. Use [pip](https://pypi.org/project/pip/) to install the required python packages

         ```bash
-        pip install -r < requirements.txt
+        pip install -r requirements.txt
         ```

     3. Run the backend.
 You should see a message such as "Running on http://127.0.0.1:5000"